rockyzhang-zz/ddwrt-ddns-autologin/README.md

 The script is used with cronjobs or *.wanup scrips in dd-wrt to automatically do web logins to keep the hostname active

-perl-www-mechanize package is required to be installed in optware
+perl-www-mechanize and perl-crypt-ssleay package is required to be installed from optware in order to run this script.